Kambyrlee/BrewOps/README.md

 Take this opportunity to create or add to a simple resume portfolio to highlight and showcase your work for future use in career search, experience, and education!

 ## Attributions
 <a href="https://www.flaticon.com/free-icons/book" title="book icons">Book icons created by Freepik - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/pencil" title="pencil icons">Pencil icons created by Anggara - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/coffee" title="coffee icons">Coffee icons created by Freepik - Flaticon</a>